diekhans/ga4gh-schemas/doc/protocol.md

 transfer encoded response.
 The protocol allows for a stream of mixed GA4GH object types.

+Both request and response use the same set of messages.

 ### Transfer resume
 The GA4GH streaming protocol supports resume of a stream by sending periodic